mhdkerol/Youtube-Data-API-Scraping-Project/README.md

 ## Key Features

--**YouTube Data API Integration:** Establishes secure access and communication with the YouTube Data API for extracting relevant channel data.
+- **YouTube Data API Integration:** Establishes secure access and communication with the YouTube Data API for extracting relevant channel data.
--**Data Extraction:** Retrieves key channel metrics, including subscriber count, total views, and video statistics for specified channels.
+- **Data Extraction:** Retrieves key channel metrics, including subscriber count, total views, and video statistics for specified channels.
--**Data Structuring:** Organizes extracted data into a Pandas DataFrame, offering a streamlined and flexible structure for further analysis or integration with other data workflows.
+- **Data Structuring:** Organizes extracted data into a Pandas DataFrame, offering a streamlined and flexible structure for further analysis or integration with other data workflows.